ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 #### Connect playerJoinedEvent

-Connect the `playerJoinedEvent` so when a player joins the game, the `PlayerJoined` function will be called.
+Connect the `playerJoinedEvent` so when a player joins the game the `PlayerJoined` function will be called.

 ```lua
 Game.playerJoinedEvent:Connect(PlayerJoined)